 Here’s the good news: There are many ways to support and strengthen your EF skills, especially as you age.

-- Take brain breaks.
-Even a five-minute walk outside or getting a glass of water can improve focus and productivity.
+Even a five-minute walk outside or a quick meditation session improve focus and productivity.

 - Support with a supplement.
 Our favorite is CocoaVia™ Memory and Focus – it’s designed with a special blend of ingredients for a healthy brain to help you stay focused, boost memory and support brain function.
 In fact, one powerful capsule of CocoaVia™ Memory and Focus includes: